segmentstream-com/segmentstream-com.github.io/_docs/datasources/yandex direct.md

 (5) The data source belongs to the agency.
 See Customization for advertising agencies.

-(6) Account currency.
-Select the currency in which the data is displayed in the advertising account.

-(7) Value multiplier.
+(6) Value multiplier.
 Multiplied by the cost in the final report.

 If you use smart banners for advertising, you must fill in the parameters (7) and (8).

-(8) Smart banner advertising campaign identifier.
+(7) Smart banner advertising campaign identifier.

-(9) Utm parameters of the url for the smart banner are copied from the settings of the Yandex.Direct advertising account: **Editing active smart banners** → **URL parameters**.
+(8) Utm parameters of the url for the smart banner are copied from the settings of the Yandex.Direct advertising account: **Editing active smart banners** → **URL parameters**.

 Example: `utm_source=yandex&utm_medium=cpc&utm_campaign={campaign_id}&utm_term={ad_id}&utm_content={gbid}`